Gift-Ojeabulu/Covid-Surveillance-System/README.md

 ## ✅ What does it do?
 It shows Live cases of people with Coronavirus, cases of recovery, and Death Cases for different Countries.

-## ✅ Why Web Application and not a Traditional Dashboard?

 ## ✅ Features